andrei-kolesnik-california/my-energeX-demo/README.md

 - Replaced MySQL with PostgreSQL; can swap via env/engine.
 - Redis is a separate container (best practice).
 One Redis per environment with key prefixes.
 - Security: passwords hashed, JWT with expiry, CORS enabled for demo.
-- Bonus-ready: RBAC, GraphQL, WebSockets if needed.
+- Planned extensions: RBAC, GraphQL, WebSockets.